valesken/valesken.github.io/src/posts/post_5.md

 At any rate, we made it to Greenwich.
 The observatory is a set of two smallish brick buildings on a low hill overlooking London.
 It's a remarkable view.
-In the foreground, bordered by the river Thames, is a wide open green space and the colonnaded Queen's Court(???).
+In the foreground, bordered by the river Thames, is a wide open green space and the colonnaded Queen's House.
 In the background sprawls the City of London, St. Paul's Cathedral looming large.
 It's an interesting point of connection to the Observatory, for both were originally designed and built by Christopher Wren.

 There's a lot ot learn at the Greenwich Observatory and I won't bore you by reciting it all here.
 But I will say that it was very cool to stand on the Prime Meridian and learn about why the Prime Meridian even exists.
 There's a wikipedia